verrazzano/docs/content/en/docs/guides/application-deployment-guide.md

 * `apiVersion` - Version of the Verrazzano model custom resource definition used
 * `kind` - Standard name of the Verrazzano model custom resource definition
-* `metadata.name` - Name used to register this model's custom resource within the namespace
+* `metadata.name` - The name used to create the model's custom resource
-* `metadata.namespace` - Namespace used to register this model's custom resource
+* `metadata.namespace` - The namespace used to create this model's custom resource
 * `spec.helidonApplications.name` - Name used to identify this application from the binding
 * `spec.helidonApplications.image` - Docker image used to implement the application
 * `spec.helidonApplications.connections.ingress.name` - Name used to identify this ingress from the binding